Helping you navigate post-secondary options

 Get your EAP faster with Direct Deposit

 It’s easy to sign-up to receive your EAP via direct deposit.
-Simply provide your account information in the Direction of Payment section on the secure login or on the EAP Application form.
+Simply provide your account information in the Direction of Payment section on the secure login or on the RESP Educational Withdrawal Request.
 To receive a direct deposit, you must be a Canadian Resident and have a Canadian bank account.

 Benefits of Direct Deposit include:

-- Convenient – No unnecessary trips to the bank to deposit your cheque.
+- Efficient – Avoid the extra step of depositing your cheque.
 Your EAP is quickly deposited into your Canadian bank account.
+In some cases, a fee may apply for printed cheques.

 - Safe and Secure – Unlike cheques, there is no risk your payment can get lost, stolen or damaged.